 Residents were upset with the decision, and a movement began to build an actual zoo.
 The Sanford Jaycees (Junior Chamber of Commerce) agreed to provide enclosures for the animals.
 Police Chief Roy G. Williams declared that prisoners at the jail would tend to the animals, and local residents agreed to donate food.

 The board of city commissioners chose a site on the new zoo on lakefront, and it stayed there until 1975 when officials moved the zoo and 39 animals to its current location near Interstate 4.
+The Man who led the move was Jack Hanna.
+Before Jack became a celebrity through his appearances on the Johnny Carson and David Letterman TV shows, he was the director of the Sanford Zoo.

 For those Sanford residents who never visited the zoo before 1975, the old location is easy to find.
 You know it today as Sanford City Hall.
 In fact, Monkey Island sat just about where the city commission chambers are.